TMJ Specialist Denver

 Are you suffering from TMJ disorders?
 If it hurts to talk or chew, you might be.
 Other symptoms of a TMJ disorder can include:

-- Clicking or popping sounds when you stretch your jaw
+• Clicking or popping sounds when you stretch your jaw muscles

 Still not sure whether you have a TMJ disorder?
 Ask yourself these questions:

-- Do you wake up with pain in your face or jaw?
+• Do you wake up with jaw or facial pain?

-- Do your teeth not touch properly when you bite down?
+• Do your upper and lower teeth not touch properly when you bite down?

-If you answered “yes” to any of these questions, you may have a TMJ disorder.
+If you answered “yes” to any of these questions, you may have a TMJ disorder and require TMJ treatment.

 TMJ Headaches and Migraines